tastetastetaste/musictaste/README.md

 - track, rate, review, and tag music releases
 - vote on best and worst tracks (by selecting favorites and least favorites)
 - make lists of music releases
-- vote and comment on reviews
-- like and comment on lists
 - follow users and see their activities on release pages
+- engage in real-time discussions with comments and mentions and recive notifications
-- contribute music data (artists, labels, releases) and vote on genres
+- contribute music data (artists, labels, releases, genres) and vote on genres
-- no ads or tracking
 - multiple themes
 - and much more.